 The Genie remote was introduced in 2013 with the HR44 and C41 Genie products, based off the RC70 design which was used only for Samsung DIRECTV-ready TVs and was never in wide distribution.
 It has fewer buttons and a simpler layout.

 The Genie remote does not have XMP capability.
 Instead it uses the industry-standard RF4CE protocol which allows for self-programming of the remote without line of sight.
-As a result, Genie Remotes are only self-programming with HR44, C41, and later devices.
+As a result, Genie Remotes are only self-programming with all Genie devices (except the obsolete HR34 and C31.
 The RF4CE protocol is also used for RF communication between remote and receiver.
 As a result Genie remotes cannot control pre-HR44 devices in RF mode, and “white” remotes cannot be used to control Genie devices in RF mode.